gilbertohasnofb/enumerate/README.rst

 Bugs can be reported to https://github.com/gilbertohasnofb/enumerate/issues.

-This library is published under the MIT License.
+This script is published under the MIT License.